 To unmetered lighting service provided to municipalities or agencies of municipal, county, state or federal governments for dusk to dawn illumination of public streets, highways and thoroughfares by means of Company owned, operated and maintained street lighting systems controlled by a photoelectric control or time switch.

 MONTHLY BILLING:

-The Monthly Billing shall be the rate per luminaire as specified in the rate tables below plus applicable adjustments as specified in Schedule 80.
+The Monthly Billing shall be the rate per luminaire as specified in the rate table below plus applicable adjustments as specified in Schedule 80.